 Without a doubt, COVID-19-related spear-phishing attacks are increasing.
 Since the end of February, these types of cyberattacks are up 667 percent, according to Barracuda researchers.
 This crisis is simply spotlighting how cybercriminals target businesses when they’re most vulnerable.

 But businesses don’t have to become part of the statistics.
 If their employees are trained properly, companies can avoid many of the phishing scams being deployed in today’s ever-changing threat landscape.
-Here’s the truth: simulated phishing attack training yields up to a 37 percent return on investment, according to a 2015 study.
 If you’re not offering anti-phishing training to your clients in an environment where phishing attacks are increasing, you’re leaving money on the table.

 If you’re considering an anti-phishing training offering for your customers, there are a few things you should know.